Cognigy/Documentation/docs/en/docs/ai/billing.md

 - virtual agent asked for lastname
 - The end user provides the last name - **third user input**
 - The virtual agent asks for the ticket category
-- end-user provides ticket category by clicking on quick-reply - **fourth user input**
+- The end user provides the ticket category by clicking on a quick reply - **fourth user input**
 - virtual agent presents a floorplan via xApp
 - end-user selects seat using the xApp and submits selection - **fifth user input**